 You’ve documented your processes by creating detailed standard operating procedures – but where and how do you manage SOPs?
 Do you use a specific SOP management software?
 Will Google Docs do the trick?

-In this post, we’re going over 3 criteria to look for in your SOP management software, how to make sure it gives your SOP and processes the credit due, and how to make sure your new SOPs don’t just end up collecting digital dust.
+In this post, we’re going over 3 criteria to look for in your SOP management software, how to Use our Make affiliate link! sure it gives your SOP and processes the credit due, and how to make sure your new SOPs don’t just end up collecting digital dust.

 Where to put SOPs and other documentation